OMNY: Proposal

+Implementation

 In June 2018, the MTA revised the timeline for implementation of the then-unnamed new payment system.
 The first stage of implementation would take place in May 2019.
 In the second stage, all subway stations would receive OMNY readers by October 2020, in preparation for the third stage, which involved the launch of a prepaid OMNY card by February 2021.
 The fourth stage involved the installation of OMNY vending machines by March 2022, and the MetroCard would be discontinued in 2023.
+Installation of OMNY vending machines in stations would be pushed back to the summer of 2023, with the discontinuation of MetroCards cancelled as further delays arise with rollout on regional rail and affiliate agencies.

 Initially, there were disagreements about what the payment system should be called; some executives wanted a "traditional" name that resembled the MetroCard's name, while others wanted more unusual names.
 Possible names included "MetroTap", "Tony", "Liberty" and "Pretzel".
 The name "OMNY" was eventually chosen as being "modern and universal".
 The OMNY name was announced in February 2019.
-"OMNY" is an acronym of "One Metro New York," intended to signify its eventual broad acceptance across the New York metropolitan area.
+"OMNY" is an acronym for "One Metro New York", intended to signify its eventual broad acceptance across the New York metropolitan area.
+However, goals for broad acceptance have since been hampered, with PATH and NJ Transit unwilling to install OMNY, instead pursuing similar independent systems which would not be compatible with it.

 An internal trial launched in March 2019, involving over 1,100 MTA employees and 300 other participants.
 Over 1,200 readers were installed in subway stations and buses for the public trial, and the OMNY.info website was created.
 Weeks before the beginning of the public launch, $85.4 million had been spent on the project, out of a total budget of $644.7 million.
 The budget had risen to $677 million by June 2020 and to $732 million by November 2020.
 The budget was $772 million by June 2021.